 Trump To Build Ballroom At White House

-Trump himself and unspecified donors will foot the bill for the $200mn project, she said.
+Trump himself and unspecified donors will foot the bill for the $200 million project, she said.

 "For 150 years, presidents, administrations and White House staff have longed for a large event space on the White House complex," Press Secretary Karoline Leavitt told a briefing.